mkellasdicks/RepData_PeerAssessment1/PA1_template.md

 **Answer:** The strategy is the following:

-For every point in time where steps = NA:
+For data point where steps = NA:
++ We take the data points time interval ('interval')
-We replace the steps with the average number of steps for that same interval in time averaging across all days where this interval has non-NA steps.
++ We look up the average steps at that time interval, in the time series above
++ we replace 'NA' with that average number of steps

 **Code:**